 So what will be different under Terzic?

 The first point of difference from Terzic's first spell as coach, and indeed Rose's last season, will be in terms of personnel.
-Whilst Dortmund will be disappointed to lose Haaland, they have arguably done the most impressive transfer business of the summer so far.
+Whilst Dortmund will be disappointed to lose Haaland, they arguably had the most impressive transfer business of the summer.

-Germany international centre-backs Niklas Süle and Nico Schlotterbeck have been signed from Bayern and Freiburg respectively, while Sebastien Haller has come in as the man to fill Haaland's boots on the back of a blistering 34 goals in 43 games for Ajax last season.
+Germany international centre-backs Niklas Süle and Nico Schlotterbeck were signed from Bayern and Freiburg respectively, while Sebastien Haller came in as the man to fill Haaland's boots on the back of a blistering 34 goals in 43 games for Ajax last season.
 That included 11 in eight Champions League outings, with two coming against BVB.

-Karim Adeyemi plundered 23 goals for Salzburg last season, from a predominantly central striking position, but adds greater flexibility to the Borussia front line.
+While Modeste is set to lead the line for the time being, he is likely to be flanked by exciting youngster Adeyemi.
+The attacker plundered 23 goals for Salzburg last season, from a predominantly central striking position, adding greater pace and flexibility to the Borussia front line.
 Cologne's Salih Özcan is also a welcome addition in midfield, especially with Witsel leaving, meanwhile.

 Özcan and Bellingham could function more like pistons than pivots, taking it in turns to join the attack, while a fit-again Reyna adds to an embarrassment of riches in the line behind a striker, with Reus, Julian Brandt and Thorgan Hazard also available to call upon.

 Süle and Schlotterbeck could populate Germany's central defence for a generation, let alone Dortmund's.
-The former was in the 99th percentile for progressive passes this season; the latter in the same bracket for shot-creating actions.
+The former was in the 99th percentile for progressive passes in 2021/22; the latter in the same bracket for shot-creating actions.

 Might there be a Plan B?

-A fluid front three of say Adeyemi, Reus and Reyna could wreak havoc, though, and Haaland's new club Man City just won the English Premier League without a recognised No.9.
+A fluid front three of say Adeyemi, Reus and Reyna could wreak havoc, though, and Haaland's new club Man City won the English Premier League last season without a recognised No.9.
 A 3-4-3 also unleashes Guerriero and likely Thomas Meunier on the opposite flank, allowing them to attack guilt-free.
+The return of Mateu Morey from a serious knee injury offers Dortmund another attacking alternative down the right flank from full-back.

 Watch: Hummels, soccer's best quarter-back